-R∴W∴ Stephen B. Williams, State Chairman Stephenw270@gmail.com
+R∴W∴ Dale A. Spear State Chairman

-GRAND MASTER'S CHARITY COMMITTEE PROGRAM 2024-2025 (MASONIC YOUTH GROUPS)
+GRAND MASTER'S CHARITY COMMITTEE PROGRAM 2025-2026 (MASONIC YOUTH GROUPS)

 To: Elected Grand Lodge Officers

 District Deputy Grand Masters

 Zone Chairmen and District Chairmen

 Worshipful Masters of Particular Lodges

 My Brethren,

 Throughout the years The Grand Lodge of Florida has always sponsored and supported the Masonic Youth Organizations that are dedicated to promoting education and the cultivation of the great moral values and excellent principles of our time-honored Institution in America's kids.
 This undertaking is instrumental in our commitment to help build the future leaders of our community, our country, and hopefully, be inspired by our Fraternity.